 Condesa and Roma

 The Condesa and Roma neighborhoods are two of the most picturesque neighborhoods in Mexico City.
 Due to the abundance of tree-lined streets in these neighborhoods, there are plenty of jacaranda Trees.
-Be sure to check out Condesa Park, a small park full of jacarandas.
+There aren’t any particular streets you must visit in these picturesque neighborhoods.
+I wandered for a few hours, taking in the beauty of architecture and the abundance of flowering purple trees.

 Paseo de la Reforma Avenue

-The St. Regis Mexico City has a terrace bar with an incredible view over Paseo de la Reforma Avenue and the jacarandas.
+This street hosts many hotels with rooftop bars to see the jacarandas.
+I stopped at The St. Regis Mexico City for their terrace bar with an incredible view over Paseo de la Reforma Avenue and the jacarandas.

 Tips for Enjoying the Jacarandas in Mexico City